 Four days later it was reported that the platypuses had not been seen since 8 March.
 Regardless, no one from the State Gardens Board was worried and it was noted that they were most likely hiding in their new home.
 Just to be sure, the Superintendent, Mr Edwards, spent hours at the dam keeping watch but could not see them.
-Despite reassurances he began to worry and was feeling the weight of the responsibility of caring for two animals he had no knowledge of nor experience in caring for.
+Despite reassurances he began to worry and was feeling the weight of the responsibility of caring for two animals he had no knowledge of.

 He was also concerned that they may have been attacked.
 There was no fence or other means of protection surrounding the dam apart from reeds, bushes and tall scrub.
 On land they were at risk of becoming prey to cats or foxes.
 Nevertheless, Mr Edwards considered them “pretty smart” and quick swimmers in the water.
 These comments indicated that he was hopeful they would escape from predators.